kkrsen/Final-Project/status.md

 #### What have you done for your project so far?

 I have found a few libraries that I can use for my project.
+They are "requests", "flask", and "gtfs_kit".
+Flask is for making a simple hhtp server and requests allows you to get info from the internet over http.
 I created three modules two of which are executables.
 One executable has the cli code and the other is a server.
 And then the third module is a library.
 I also wrote a function that can download a URL (a GTFS file) and then unzip it.

 #### What have you not done for your project yet?